ModeMan66/cloud-native-bootcamp-ocp311/lab-00-access-check.md

 ## Log into the IBM Cloud and cluster UI

-Log into IBM Cloud https://cloud.ibm.com/login.
+Log into IBM Cloud https://cloud.ibm.com/login and select the account for your training in the upper right corner.

 Navigate to **Menu** &rarr; **OpenShift** &rarr; **Clusters** as shown below.